rhollins/content/content/posts/jenkins-on-azure-kubernetes-cluster-aks-how-to-build-container-images-with-buildkit-jib-kaniko-and-use-azure-files-nfs-azure-container-registry-acr-and-azure-blob-storage-for-caching.md

 * `hostPathVolume` is used to mount docker `config.json` file which contains auth token for ACR and makes it available to the Gradle container and Jib.
 * `nfsVolume` is used to mount `.gradle` cache directory in NFS share so that we can reuse it and save time on downloading dependencies on next run.

-> **Note:** It would be good idea to test running multiple pipeline instances at the same time and check if it cuas any problems when they start overwriting Gradle cache simultaneously.
+> **Note:** It would be good idea to test running multiple pipeline instances at the same time and check if it cause any problems when they start overwriting Gradle cache simultaneously.

 Inside the NFS share we can see that Gradle successfully stored dependencies.